Strawberry Fields (play)

 Strawberry Fields is a theatre play written by Stephen Poliakoff and staged at the Cottesloe, National Theatre in March 1977.
 Strawberry Fields was the first ever National Theatre production at the Cottesloe, the NT’s ‘black box’ studio theatre (now Dorfman).

 It starred Jane Asher, Stephen Rea and Kenneth Cranham and was directed by the film director Michael Apted.

 The play was also presented at the Manhattan Theatre Club in New York in 1978.

-Storyline
+Overview

 Strawberry Fields brings together a group of distinctive characters who have little in common other than the cause that they support and is set against the question of how seemingly harmless individual characters might, in given socio-historical circumstances, get drawn into extreme beliefs and, indeed, violent action.